 At a Celebration of Ben Silver’s life, over three-hundred family members, friends, teammates and well-wishers from around the country gathered to share their memories of Ben.
 For all of his twenty-two years, he was the kind of person who reached out and made a difference, in ways both large and small, to people around him.
 Ben was very passionate about community—whether genetic, geographic, athletic, educational or social—and we all realized the best way to keep Ben’s memory alive was to keep the celebration going year-after-year, to bring people together regardless of their different interests and varied walks of life and share in Ben’s passion for running.
 Together we’re working to celebrate in a way which he would approve: sweating it out on the track in the name of effort, community, and love-regardless of speed.
 A race, a walk, a party, a way to raise awareness of schizophrenia and help others beset by similar difficulties: Ben’s Memorial Mile.

-Join us in 2019 on the track of Downers Grove North High School for the fourth-annual Ben’s Memorial Mile.
-Information on the date will come soon.
+Join us on August 1, 2020 on the track of Downers Grove North High School for the fifth-annual Ben’s Memorial Mile.